 If you get ripped off at some unfair exchange office and you find it out later, according to Czech law, within the timeframe of 3 hours, you can be refunded at the place of transaction.
 You just need the original receipt.
 Don´t be afraid and ask your money back.
 It’s your right.
 Or ask for help the police!

 Watch out – some bank notes can be expired!

 Some older versions of Czech bank notes are no longer valid and we are withdrawing them from circulation.
-The new versions still look the same, just have wider silver security strips.
+The new versions still look the same, just have a wider silver security strips.
 Only 5000 CZK bank notes remain unchanged (with a thin strip).
 So, what to do if you get the old one?
 No worries.
 It actually happened to me as well while paying in a drug store.
 I was told I had the old one.
 So I went to the nearest bank office and they gave me a new one.
 Again – rather pay by a card.
 This could be troublesome on weekends when banks are closed.

 Do you prefer ATMs?
 Make sure you choose the right one!

 In case you prefer withdrawing money from an ATM, please avoid Euronet Worldwide machines (of course, they are strategically located everywhere downtown, actually all over Europe).

 Once their ATMs detect a foreign card, they will push you to withdraw a high amount of money – like 10 000 CZK – for this amount you can get 222 large tap beers.
-And you really don´t need so much cash here.
-Any other machines are ok (not best, just ok, you will always lose money on transaction fees, withdrawal fees, etc. but of course it also depends on your bank or if your are EU citizen or not).
+Any other machines are ok (not best, just ok, you will always lose some money on transaction fees, withdrawal fees, etc. but of course it also depends on your bank or if your are EU citizen or not).

 But what is important?
-Always choose the option “without conversion” when clicking on the screen and trying to get through all the confusing options.
+Always choose on the ATM the option “without conversion” when clicking on the screen and trying to get through all the confusing options.

 Summary and the best practices

-1) Try to pay by a card (Visa, Mastercard) everywhere you can.
+1) Try to pay by card (Visa, Mastercard) everywhere you can.
 Amex is almost never accepted, be careful!